A bijective proof and generalization of Siladi\'c's Theorem: Preliminaries

-\end{itemize} We remark that we take these sets on $\mathbb{Z}$, while the length of a part belongs to $\mathbb{N}^*$.
+\end{itemize} We remark that we take these sets on $\mathbb{Z}$, while the size of a part is a positive integer.
 This extension to the integers is meant for easing our bijection in its construction. \\It is reasonable to set $\gamma,\mu$ to be the functions which map a part of $\mathcal{E}$ to the unique parts in $\mathcal{O}$ as